michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 WITH NO DATA;
 ```

-It might be useful to look at existing CAGG in order to check out its definition:
+It might be useful to look at the existing CAGG in order to check out its definition:

 ```sql
 SELECT * FROM timescaledb_information.continuous_aggregates;